rgcgithub/regenie/docs/docs/options.md

 --t2e \
 --phenoColList Cancer_Time,Asthma_Time \
 --eventColList Cancer,Asthma \
+...
 ```

-The output format is the same as the output file for quantitative and binary traits, with the `Effect` column containing the estimated harzard ratio.
+The output format is the same as the [output file for quantitative and binary traits](#output), with the `BETA` column containing the estimated harzard ratio (on log scale).

 ## LD computation
 REGENIE can calculate LD between a group of variants on the same chromosome.